Dynatrace/DCRUM-SISNAPI-Decode/README.md

 # SISNAPI script for DC RUM

 The script enables you to monitor performance of SISNAPI.
 By default, it recognizes Siebel command (parameter SWECmd), a method name if executed (parameter SWEMethod), as well as the business context in which an operation is executed.This allows you to monitor qualitative and quantitative parameters of executed operations, pinpoint the fault domain and determine the root cause of slow operations.
 Additionally, the analysis module parses the responses, through which it is capable of reporting Siebel errors.
-To achieve that, you need to configure the Simple Parser Availability reporting and enable reporting of Operation Attributes 4 and 5 for Failures (application) at the Software Service level.

-Detailed description is available [here](https://community.dynatrace.com/community/display/PUBDCRUM/Universal+Decode+Implementations#UniversalDecodeImplementations-SISNAPI).
+Detailed description is available [here](https://community.dynatrace.com/community/display/PUBDCRUM/Bespoke+application+monitoring+with+the+Universal+Decode#BespokeapplicationmonitoringwiththeUniversalDecode-SISNAPI).

 ## What is Dynatrace DC RUM?